kyeett/elves-vs-goblin/README.md

 ## Todo

-- Turn View into interface
+- Change the handling of buffer/writes in views

 - Logrus for logging
 - Logrus over NATS